header-search-icon

 Let’s go through the benefits that make ULIPs an all-in-one financial product tailored for long-term financial planning.

 ULIPs offer enticing tax benefits as per the current income tax laws.
-You can get deductions on premiums as per Section 80C* (up to ₹1.5 lakh per year) of the Income Tax Act, 1961.
+According to the taxation on ULIP investments, you can get deductions on premiums as per Section 80C* (up to ₹1.5 lakh per year) of the Income Tax Act, 1961.
 Moreover, the maturity proceeds are tax-free as per Section 10(10D)* of the Income Tax Act, 1961, provided the premium-to-sum-assured ratio and other conditions are abided by.

 Fund switches within a ULIP are even tax-free in nature, allowing you to rebalance your investments without any tax burden.
 For example, if you invest ₹1.5 lakh on an annual basis, you can claim the complete deduction that assists you in reducing your taxable income.